Adversarial Distortion Learning for Medical Image Denoising: Introduction

-The denoising problem Eq.~~\ref{eq:denoising1} can be also expressed as an optimization of a data term penalized by one or more regularization terms as follows:
+The denoising problem Eq.~\ref{eq:denoising1} can also be expressed as an optimization of a data term penalized by one or more regularization terms as follows:

-where $\left\Vert.\right\Vert_p$ denotes the $\ell{p}$-norm, $1\leq p\leq2$. $\mathcal R$ poses penalty terms on the unknown latent $\mathbf{x}$ which is associated with the prior term $P_{x}(\mathbf{x})$ defined in Eq.~\ref{eq:denoising1}. $\lambda$ is a Lagrangian parameter, which can be determined manually or automatically~\cite{chan2011augmented,tiddeman2021principal}.
+where $\left\Vert.\right\Vert_p$ denotes the $\ell{p}$-norm, $1\leq p\leq2$. $\mathcal R$ poses penalty terms on the unknown latent $\mathbf{x}$ which is associated with the prior term $P_{x}(\mathbf{x})$ defined in Eq.~\ref{eq:denoising1}. $\lambda$ is a Lagrangian parameter, which can be determined manually or automatically~\cite{tiddeman2021principal}.
 In general, the denoising methods can be divided into model- and learning-based categories.
 The model-based approach solves Eq.~\ref{eq:denoising2} using one or several regularization terms~\cite{getreuer2012rudin,mairal2009non,maggioni2012nonlocal,zhang2016statistical}.
 In the learning-based approach, a model can learn features with supervision~\cite{elad2006image,papyan2017convolutional} or it may learn the features simultaneously during image reconstruction~\cite{rai2021unsupervised}.

-Recently, the deep learning-based approaches~\cite{gondara2016medical,liu2018applications,li2021assessing} have reached excellent performance in denoising biomedical images by training DNNs on paired or unpaired images of target clean and noisy data.
-Despite the success of the existing denoising techniques, the contents of denoised images by such methods still suffer from poor preservation of texture and contrast.
-Requiring prior knowledge of noise and the lack of generalizability to various types of biomedical image data are other limitations of the current techniques.
+Recently, the deep learning-based approaches~\cite{gondara2016medical,sharif2020learning,zhang2017beyond,liang2021swinir, zhu2017unpaired,bera2021noise,lee2021iscl,liu2018applications,li2021assessing} have reached excellent performance in denoising biomedical images by training DNNs on paired or unpaired images of target clean and noisy data.
+Despite the success of the existing denoising techniques, images denoised by such methods still suffer from poor preservation of texture and contrast.
+Other limitations of the current techniques are requiring prior knowledge of noise and the lack of generalizability to various types of biomedical image data.